AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 If you have changed the name of the database, then copy and edit the tenth line of the file ``{installdir}\Database\SqlServer_CLR.sql`` to reflect the correct name.

-Open and run the preceeding files in SSMS with a connection to the instance where you created the database.
+Open and run the proceeding files in SSMS with a connection to the instance where you created the database.

 Create The Empty Schema